indiecosmic/rimworld-refrigeration/README.md

 - Build a refrigerator and make sure it has got power.

 ## Notes
-This is my first real attempt at a RimWorld mod for use by other players.
-Feel free to post opinions, ideas, bug reports, etc in the [Issues](https://github.com/indiecosmic/rimworld-refrigeration/issues) section.
+This was my first real attempt at a RimWorld mod for use by other players.

 ## Changelog
 ###### Version 1.0.4 (2014-10-31)